dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 I used WordPress for a long time.
 If you ask me which one among WordPress and Jekyll is good for SEO, I would shout out WordPress without a pause.

 It is true that WordPress is optimized for SEO by default.
 And with plugins like Jetpack, Yoast and Schema Creator, WordPress is almost unbeatable by Jekyll.
-Ok  wait, but Why I'm praising WordPress so much?
+Ok  wait, why am I praising WordPress so much?

 At the moment we have Jekyll 3.0 and a small [list of plugins](https://jekyllrb.com/docs/plugins/){:rel='nofollow'}{:target="_blank"}.
 We can depend on some of these plugins for SEO and most of the search engine optimization can be done without them.